What is the Hockey Stick Effect?

-The company can optimize the sales process to make the sales forecast more accurate.
-It can be achieved by getting the sales teams to generate forecasts that are based on more reliable metrics like current leads, the value of active sales cycles, close ratios, and the average sales cycle time.
+The company can optimize the sales process to make sales forecasts more accurate.
+This can be achieved by getting the sales teams to generate forecasts that are based on more reliable metrics like current leads, the value of active sales cycles, close ratios, and the average sales cycle time.
 The forecasts should then be sent to the appropriate levels of management to combine the figures into a detailed report.
-Getting sales forecasts from the sales reps to the upper management is more reliable compared to getting the management prepare the estimates and send them down to the sales teams.
+Getting sales forecasts from the sales reps to upper management is more reliable than having management prepare the estimates and send them to the sales teams.

 Customer Relationship Management (CRM) software

-Using a CRM software can help the company monitor, review and enhance the sales performance in real time.
-It allows the management or sales representatives to identify any bottlenecks that affect the sales process and seek immediate remedies.
-They can also monitor the sales process to identify stages that are taking too long to complete and try to understand the causes and find quick solutions.
-CRM also help to monitor the customer conversion rates at various stages of the sales period.
-It helps to test strategies that work, and that can be replicated.
+Using a CRM software can help the company monitor, review and enhance sales performance in real time.
+It enables management or sales representatives to identify any bottlenecks that affect the sales process and seek immediate remedies.
+They can also monitor the sales process to identify stages that are taking too long to complete, pinpoint the causes, and find quick solutions.
+CRM software also helps to monitor customer conversion rates at various stages of the sales cycle.
+It helps in testing strategies that work and that can be replicated.

 Proper sales analytics